dhaanyaGarapati/EvalLite/README.md

 ## Why This Matters (Academic Motivation)

-This project is part of a controlled HSR study in CS 690 — Evaluating Generative AI Systems.
+This project is part of a HSR study in CS 690 - Evaluating Generative AI Systems.
 It addresses several key research questions:

 - Do humans prefer outputs from one model over another?